auth0/docs/articles/architecture-scenarios/b2c.md

 ---
 order: 04
-title: Business to Consumer Identity Scenarios
+title: Business to Consumer Identity and Access Management Scenarios
 image: /media/articles/architecture-scenarios/b2c.png
 extract: Usually eCommerce or SAAS applications which have end users (consumers) as customers and the application typically used OpenID Connect as a protocol to communicate with Auth0.
-description: Explains the architecture scenario B2C with an eCommerce or SAAS application.
+description: Explains the architecture scenario B2C IAM with an eCommerce or SAAS application.
 topics:
     - b2c
     - architecture
     - db-connections
     - passwordless
     - saml
+    - CIAM
 contentType: concept
 useCase:
   - invoke-api